fieldtrip/website/tutorial/sourcemodel.md

 ### Preprocessing of the anatomical MRI, reslicing and coregistration

 The anatomical preprocessing is done in MATLAB with FieldTrip.
 The goal of this step is to create a file with a T1w anatomical image that can be used for the creation of two 'geometric objects': a volume conduction model of the head (not covered in this tutorial), and a cortical sheet based source model.
 Moreover, this image will be used to create coregistration information to the different coordinate systems involved.
 One annoying thing to be aware of, and to think about in advance, is the fact that typically different parts of the pipeline assume (or require) different conventions of coordinate systems.
-Specifically, geometric information (sensor locations) in MEG/EEG data is typically expressed in a coordinate system that is defined based on external anatomical landmarks, whereas software used for processing of structural data usually requires coordinates to be expressed according to brain-anatomy related landmarks, such as the anterior and posterior commissures.
+Specifically, geometric information (sensor locations) in MEG/EEG (MEEG) data is typically expressed in a coordinate system that is defined based on external anatomical landmarks, whereas software used for processing of structural data usually requires coordinates to be expressed according to brain-anatomy related landmarks, such as the anterior and posterior commissures.
 More information about coordinate systems can be found at the [frequently asked question about coordinate systems](/faq/how_are_the_different_head_and_mri_coordinate_systems_defined).
 To make a long story short, for now it suffices to know that you're safe if you know how to convert back and forth between the different relevant coordinate systems.
 The least error-prone and most convenient way to do this, is to create a well-defined reference anatomical image, which will be created with the following step

-*  read in the anatomical images into MATLAB with **[ft_read_mri](/reference/ft_read_mri)**
+*  read the anatomical images into MATLAB with **[ft_read_mri](/reference/ft_read_mri)**.
-*  ensure that the coordinate system is according to MEEG device's coordinate system, which can be checked with **[ft_determine_coordsys](/reference/ft_determine_coordsys)** and imposed with **[ft_volumerealign](/reference/ft_volumerealign)**.
+*  ensure that the coordinate system of the mri is defined according to the MEEG device's coordinate system, which can be checked with **[ft_determine_coordsys](/reference/ft_determine_coordsys)** and imposed with **[ft_volumerealign](/reference/ft_volumerealign)**.
 *  optionally reslice the volume with **[ft_volumereslice](/reference/ft_volumereslice)** in order to have a uniform thickness for each slice, and to have the axes of the coordinate system lined up with the 'voxel axes'.
 *  save the coregistration matrix that defines the transformation from voxels to the MEEG coordinate system, and the MEEG-aligned volume (the latter to be used for headmodel creation).
-*  coregister the same volumetric image to an acpc-based coordinate system, which allows the anatomical image to serve as in input image to freesurfer's automatic surface extraction pipeline.
+*  coregister the same volumetric image to an acpc-based coordinate system, which allows the anatomical image to serve as in input image to FreeSurfer's automatic surface extraction pipeline.
 *  save the acpc-aligned anatomy in FreeSurfer compatible format, using **[ft_volumewrite](/reference/ft_volumewrite)**.
 This anatomical image will serve as starting point for the creation of the cortical sheet based source model.

 Thus, the input of the preprocessing is the anatomical MRI.
 The output is two anatomical images, as well as a set of transformation matrices.

 #### 0. Preamble

-For this part of the tutorial you need a working copy of freesurfer (the below works for version 6.0), and of HCP-workbench.
+For this part of the tutorial you need a working copy of FreeSurfer (the below works for version 6.0), and of HCP-workbench.

 #### 1. Preparation of the anatomical MRI: read in MRI data